stakater/stakater-docs/docs/content/secrets-management/external-secret-operator/getting-started.md

-# Getting Started with External Secret Operator:
+# Getting Started with External Secret Operator

 To use External Secret Operator for your application, you need to perform following steps: